 Ventilators were readied by respiratory therapists at each bedside.
 Suction gauges and canisters with tubing were all set to be used.
 We were as ready as we knew how to be.

 Word spread quickly in our small hospital of the horror and suffering which could be heard, seen and smelled in the Emergency Department.
-Families had to come to identify their loved ones.
+Families had to come to identify the bodies or parts of loved ones.

 The emergency department and EMS staff were a special kind of people to witness the horrible carnage and grief they witnessed that night.
 I must say that I am thankful I did not work in the Emergency Room.
 The sight of the three men who were brought into my unit was enough for me to handle.

 Because of smoke and chemical inhalation the traumatized airways would swell from inflammation preventing breathing.
-So one doctor stood at each patient’s head, performing a tracheotomy, cutting into the trachea just below the larynx (or voice box) to keep the airways open and inserting, the airway tubing to give access to the oxygen and care the patients would need.
+So each patient had one doctor standing at their head head, performing a tracheotomy, cutting into the trachea just below the larynx (or voice box) to keep the airways open and inserting, the airway tubing to give access to the oxygen and care the patients would need.

-Another doctor was at each patient’s side inserting a long catheter with three ports through which the intravenous fluids could be run in rapidly through a large central vein, the subclavian or jugular, whichever could be accessed most quickly.
+Another doctor was at each patient’s side inserting a long catheter with three small lines (ports) through which the intravenous fluids could be run in rapidly through a large central vein, the subclavian or jugular, whichever could be accessed most quickly.

 These central lines and their monitors were necessary to allow for large quantities of fluids and blood to be given to compensate for fluid/blood loss from the burns and to monitor body fluid levels to prevent dropping blood pressures, dehydration, kidney failure, shock and other disease processes after severe burns.

-Blood could also be drawn from these life lines, saving the patients from multiple sticks with needles for laboratory work .
-Especially when there might not be many sites for blood draws or regular IV fluid to be administered.
+Blood could also be drawn from these life lines, saving the patients from multiple needle sticks for laboratory work.
+Especially when there might not be many sites available for blood draws or regular IV fluid to be administered.

 Another doctor was inserting an arterial line in each patient’s wrist or groin for arterial blood gases to assess each patient’s requirements for respirator settings.
 The blood gases could change quickly with any of these patients.
 Arterial lines also allowed constant monitoring of the patient’s arterial blood pressures.
 Alarms could be set to notify us of any drops in blood pressure or pulse.